 There are several steps to take to protect your music.
 The first is to ensure that you use copyright notices.
 For a song, you should use the © symbol with your name and the year.
 For recording copyright, the ℗ symbol should be used along with the name of the owner of the recording and the year.
 In the UK, you do not need to register your copyright in order for it to be valid.
 In the US and Canada, it is not mandatory to register the copyright until you are ready to invoke your rights, but it is good practice to do so anyway.
 Registration helps you prove ownership of your work and can also allow you to register with royalty collecting organisations and others.

 Many of these organisations require proof of copyright ownership before they will contract with you.
 If you are in the UK, or another country without a copyright registry, you can take actions to help prove you own the copyright.
 One option is to register with the US copyright registry (the US Copyright Office).
 A solicitor can also help you prepare certain documents that will help prove the ownership and date of your copyright.
 You should also be careful when your work is part of a contract.
 Both types of copyright can be valuable, so it is important to ensure that you understand when and how you are transferring your copyright if you contract with a music label.
-It is worthwhile to have a legal professional review your contract to make sure that you are not inadvertently giving away more rights than you want.

 Music copyright can be so valuable that sometimes the revenue from a music catalogue can be further monetised by securitisation.
 In 1997, David Bowie received $55 million dollars in exchange for the future revenue of 25 albums.
 That revenue was packaged into an asset backed security named a Bowie Bond.